microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 ___

-## Exercise 4 - Create a XAML Islands wrapper
+## Exercise 4 - Create a wrapper for a UWP control with XAML Islands
 In Excercise 3 we have added a **CalendarView** control to our WPF application using the generic **WindowsXamlHost** control.
 From a technical point of view, the outcome of the exercise worked without issues.
 However, the code we have written isn't super elegant.
 In order to interact with the **CalendarView** control we had to subscribe to the **ChildChanged** event exposed by the **WindowsXamlHost** control, peform a cast and manually change some properties.
 Additionally, if we have a more complex application built with the MVVM pattern, we would have faced a blocker: we can't use binding to handle the **AddedDates** property.